SA gold miners at most risk of early closures, job losses as loadshedding crisis unfolds - Miningmx

 According to analysts at RMB Morgan Stanley in a report this month, electricity costs will comprise 20% of Harmony Gold’s total operating costs.
 For Sibanye-Stillwater, electricity will represent 15% of operating costs.
 The recent improvement in the dollar gold price, coupled with rand weakness, has sent the rand gold price to a two-and-a-half high.
 While margin supportive it nonetheless makes for a fragile investment case.

 “Prolonged stage 4 loadshedding isn’t something we ordinarily expected,” said Jared Coetzer, spokesman for Harmony Gold.
-“We can management intermittent (cuts) but it will be tricky to manage a permanent cut in demand.”
+“We can manage intermittent (cuts) but it will be tricky to manage a permanent cut in supply.”
 Harmony’s response to potentially prolonged power curtailments is due on March 1 at its interim results announcement.

 The negative impact of loadshedding for PGMs might be “over-emphasised” as there’s “no evidence of declining grid consumption” in the PGM sector, said UBS analyst Steven Friedman.
 “We can only assume that they either have sufficient flexibility with their baseload capacity to offset the negative impact of loadshedding or the curtailments have not been severe”.